crystal-xu/KBEnrichment/README.md

 # Knowledge Base Enrichment in Conversational Domain
-Implementations for the MSc dissertation.
+This repository is the implementations for my MSc dissertation.

 # Dataset